 Standing behind and pressuring employees is an incredibly short-sighted and brute-forced managing style.
-This pressure style results in increased levels of stress and anxiety within many employees.
+This pressure style results in increased levels of stress and anxiety for many employees.
 The increased levels of stress and anxiety increases the chance of mistakes, and it can lower staff morale and potentially cause health problems and absences from work.
 Passive-aggressive employees will also resist this style of management.

-This aggressive managing style goes against recommendations from top applied psychologists who study the most effective methods for getting the most out of employees.
+This aggressive managing style goes against recommendations from top social and applied psychologists who study the most effective methods for getting the most out of employees.
 If there are certain members of staff that aren’t pulling their weight, they should be dealt with individually, and not target all staff, which is what many micromanaging tactics often do.

-Micro managing can also lead to a very patronizing and/or condescending attitude and ways of dealing with staff.
+Micromanaging can also lead to a very patronizing and/or condescending attitude and ways of dealing with staff.
 These managers can have a general belief that they’re more competent than their staff.
 They make various negative assumptions about the competence of others, or simply not trusting them.
 This attitude can obviously be insulting to others, affecting comfort levels in the work place and generally having a negative impact on employee morale.

 This attitude can stem from a distorted view of their own competence, and a need to feel important with a strong desire for ego gratification.
-This leads to egotistical thinking and an excessive need to boost up their ego.
+This leads to egotistical thinking and an excessive need to boost their ego.
 They over inflate their own importance and competence, and play down the competence of others.
 Some of these managers are more interested in their ego and social status, rather than actually getting a job completed.
 A certain amount of trust and freedom needs to be given to employees to get the best out of them.